muhamuttaqien/ALOHADataConverter/README.md

  ## Output

-After the script runs, the following output will be generated in the specified `--output_dir`:
+After the script runs, the following output will be generated in the specified `--output_dir`.

 #### Data Files